Toad® for IBM DB2

 • IBM AIX 4.3 or later

-• SuSE Linux Enterprise Server 8 or 9 for zLinux
+• SuSE Linux Enterprise Server 8 and 9 for zLinux

-• SuSE Linux Enterprise Server 8 or 9 United Linux for Intel x86
+• SuSE Linux Enterprise Server 8 and 9 United Linux for Intel x86

-• In 64-bit zLinux environments, the Toad for DB2 Agent supports only DB2 for LUW 9.1 or later.
+• In 64-bit zLinux environments, the Toad for IBM DB2 for DB2 Agent supports only DB2 for LUW 9.1 or later.

 • Sun Solaris 7 servers must have Sun Solaris 7 patch 106327 applied.

-See the Toad for DB2 LUW Installation Guide for agent requirements and installation instructions.
+See the Toad for IBM DB2 for DB2 LUW Agent Installation Guide for complete agent requirements and installation details.

 Hard Disk Space for Toad for DB2 Agent

-• For the Toad LUW Remote Script Execution agent component, 34.9 MB
+For the Toad for IBM DB2 LUW Remote Script Execution component, 34.9 MB

 User Privilege Requirements